berfinkaradag/pdsnd_github/README.md

 Description

 In this project, i used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 My project compared the system usage between three large cities: Chicago, New York City, and Washington, DC.
 My code imports data from csv files and computes descriptive statistics from the data.
 It takes inputs from users to present statistics.
+It is a user friendly project

 Files Used